Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 ---

 ✅ **All these bugs have been identified and fixed, improving the checkout and shopping experience.** 🎉

+## Resolved Issues

+The Merit upgrade focused on hardening core commerce flows and polishing the UI.
+Key fixes delivered in this release:

+- **Tour booking updates** – Adjusted form validation and model logic to allow reducing attendee counts, prevent overbooking when increasing guests, and reject zero-guest submissions.
+Regression coverage lives in `tours/tests.py`.
+- **Product image persistence** – File uploads now use the correct widget and storage configuration so new products retain their images.
+Template fallbacks ensure placeholder imagery renders when no file is provided.
+See `products/tests.py` for automated checks.
+- **Checkout confirmations** – Successful orders trigger confirmation emails and expose a resend action with permission checks.
+Warning states inform the user when mail delivery fails.
+The scenarios are exercised in `checkout/tests.py`.

+Together these fixes unblock store managers from maintaining inventory, give customers reliable receipts, and restore confidence in booking limits.
+All new behaviours are covered by the Django test suite (`python manage.py test`).

 ## Deployment

 ### 🚀 Cloning this GitHub Repository to VS Code